-The Santa Rita Operation consists of a simple, low cost, primarily owner-operated, open pit drill and blast, load and haul mining operation which feeds a conventional, low technology nickel sulphide concentration plant.
-The expected mine life is approximately 23 years, based on the current ore reserves.
+The Santa Rita Operation consists of a simple, low cost, open pit drill and blast, load and haul mining operation which feeds a conventional, low technology nickel sulphide concentration plant.
+Based on the current ore reserves estimate, the expected remaining mine life is approximately 14 years.

 The operation is well located, close to key infrastructure, including power, water and transport.
-It is approximately 260km southwest of Salvador, the capital of Bahia in Brazil, approximately 6km from the town of Ipiaú, which supplies the majority of the operation’s workers and 140km from Ilhéus, the deepwater port from which Mirabela exports its nickel concentrate to Norilsk Nickel.
+It is approximately 260km southwest of Salvador, the capital of Bahia in Brazil, approximately 6km from the town of Ipiaú , which supplies the majority of the operation's workers, and approximately 140km from Ilhéus, the deepwater port from which Mirabela exports its nickel concentrate.

 Mirabela acquired the Santa Rita deposit in 2004, completed commissioning of the operation in October 2009, commenced production of nickel concentrate in November 2009 and entered commercial production in January 2010.

-Since commencing operations, the mine has had a strong safety performance with a Lost Time Injuries Frequency Rate of 1.1 for 2010.
-This strong performance has continued into and is testament to the high priority and commitment given to safety by the operational team.
-Health and safety training programs remain ongoing; aimed at continuous improvement.
+Since commencing operations, the mine has had a strong safety performance with a Lost Time Injuries Frequency Rate of 1.58 for 2014.
+This strong performance is testament to the high priority and commitment given to safety by the operational team.
+Health and safety training programmes remain ongoing and are aimed at continuous improvement.

-Mirabela produces a high quality nickel-copper-cobalt concentrate with metal content of approximately 20% and an average nickel content of between 13.5% and 14.5%.
-All concentrate produced to date has been sold within contract specifications.
+Mirabela produces a high quality nickel-copper-cobalt-PGE concentrate with metal content of approximately 20% and an average nickel content of approximately 13-15%.
+The concentrate is sold in bulk to overseas customers via the port at Ilheus, Bahia, Brazil.

 Layout of the Santa Rita Operations